Back to Blog

 Preparing for Your Day in Court

 Success in court often depends on preparation.
-Before the hearing date, the claimant should meticulously organize their case.
+Before the hearing date:

 Gather Documents

-Collect all original documents relevant to the case, such as contracts, invoices, receipts, and correspondence.
+Collect all original documents relevant to the case: contracts, invoices, receipts, and correspondence.

 Prepare Evidence

 Prepare any physical evidence.
-For example, if the claim is about damaged clothing from a dry-cleaner, the actual damaged item should be brought to court.
+For example, if claiming damaged clothing, bring the actual damaged item to court.

 Confirm Witnesses

-Confirm the attendance of any witnesses who can support the case and inform the clerk in advance if an interpreter for any party or witness will be required.
+Confirm attendance of any witnesses who can support the case.
+Inform the clerk in advance if an interpreter is needed.

 7